robwarm/gpaw-symm/doc/exercises/water/water.rst

    Thus, *indentation determines control flow*.

- * In this case we conveniently load the geometry from the G2 database of small molecules, using the :meth:`~ase.structure.molecule` function from ASE.
+ * In this case we conveniently load the geometry from the G2 database of small molecules, using the :func:`~ase.structure.molecule` function from ASE.

  * By setting the ``txt`` parameter, we specify a file where GPAW will save